joshuavictorchen/isp-checker/docs/_sources/architecture.rst.txt

 ===========

-The key to directly retrieving ISP serviceability data via API requests lies in figuring out *what* API endpoints exist in the first place, and identifying which of those endpoints are required to obtain a list of service plans and internet speeds for a given address.
+The key to directly retrieving ISP serviceability data via API requests lies in figuring out *what* API endpoints exist in the first place, and in identifying *which* of those endpoints are required to obtain a list of service plans and internet speeds for a given address.

 High-level instructions